o2r-project/reviewpaper/README.md

 # reviewpaper
 Publishing computational research - A review of infrastructures for reproducible and transparent scholarly communication

-This repository contains the tables of the rerview paper.
+This repository contains the review paper and tables of the rerview paper.